The star of the magi

 Above: Venus anchors the Ankh of the solar system

 The Hermetic phrase, “as above, so below; as within, so without” describes relationships in favour of absolutes and invites us to travel seamlessly between the microcosmos and the macrocosmos.
 In mathematics, these patterns are described by fractals.
-The Star of Bethlehem reminds of the dodecagram and the mathematicians, astronomers and philosophers who fashioned this symbol of LIFE.
+The Star of Bethlehem reminds us of the rhombicuboctahedron and the mathematicians, astronomers and philosophers who fashioned this symbol of LIFE.